Wilfred/Minimal-scheme/README.md

 ## Cleanup tasks

 * Using None as the empty list means that we cannot call len() on any list -- create a Nil object
+* Add slice support for our linked list, then clean up variadic function stuff
 * Write an immutable dict for environments -- clarity
 * Remove eval_program -- it's just map(eval_s_expression, s_expressions)
 * Rename internal_result to actual_result in tests.py